aws/amazon-finspace-examples/ManagedkdbInsights/basic_tick/README.md

   - The filename *cannot* have -._ in the name (e.g. GOOD: tickerplant, BAD: tickerplant.ini)

 ## 6. Create GW
-Creaßte a Gateway cluster with create_GW notebook that will connect to and query across the named RDB and HDB clusters.
+Create a Gateway cluster with create_GW notebook that will connect to and query across the named RDB and HDB clusters.

 **Notebook:** [create_GW.ipynb](create_GW.ipynb)